informalsystems/emerald/docs/operational-docs/src/local-devnet/interactions.md

-# Interacting With the Devnet
+# Interacting With the Testnet

-Once your local Emerald devnet is running, you can interact with it like any Ethereum network.
+Once your local Emerald testnet is running, you can interact with it like any Ethereum network.

 ## Using `curl` (JSON-RPC)